Aspic: Vietnam

 Giò thủ, giò tai, also known by another popular name giò xào, is one of the traditional Vietnamese sausage dishes with the main ingredient being stir-fried meat with some other ingredients, then wrapped and compressed.
 Originating in Northern Vietnam and now popular throughout the country, more or less similar forms of preparation like this dish also exist in many other cuisines around the world.
-The processing process is relatively easy, the ingredients are easy to find, and the finished product is delicious and strangely chewy, making spring rolls a familiar dish of people all over the region.
 Giò thủ is often made by families during the traditional Lunar New Year, and is sold at sausage shops in Vietnam most markets nationwide.

 A more accurate variants of aspic in Vietnamese is called Thịt đông, or Vietnamese pork aspic.

-Health benefits
+Nutrition

-Aspic is a source of various nutrients like iron, vitamin A, vitamin K, fatty acids, selenium, zinc, magnesium and phosphorus.
+Aspic contains various nutrients such as iron, vitamin A, vitamin K, fatty acids, selenium, zinc, magnesium and phosphorus.

-An amino acid called glutamine in aspic may enhance the integrity of the intestinal barrier, which may be beneficial for inflammatory bowel disease and other digestive problems.

-Glycine from aspic can improve sleep and reduce fatigue during the day.